-Jamie Foxx Steals The Show After He Flubs Line On Live ‘All In The Family/The Jeffersons’ TV Special
+Jamie Foxx Steals The Show After He Flubs Line On Live ‘All In The Family-The Jeffersons’ TV Special

 — ABC (@ABCNetwork) May 23, 2019

 Jamie Foxx easily proved why he was the perfect choice to play George Jefferson.
-When the 90-minute special was first announced, executive producer Jimmy Kimmel issued a statement to The Hollywood Reporter about the star-studded cast for the All in the Family/Jeffersons event.
+When the 90-minute special was first announced, executive producer Jimmy Kimmel issued a statement to The Hollywood Reporter about the star-studded cast for the All in the Family-Jeffersons event.

 “The fact that a group of Oscar winners eagerly agreed to play these iconic characters is a testament to the greatness of these shows and their creator, Norman Lear,” Kimmel said.